Do you need life insurance?

-I requested quotes with Zander insurance (the Dave Ramsey endorsed insurance broker), Allstate (my home’s insurer), and ING (INGForLife.com), who just recently started offering insurance through newly acquired ReliaStar.
+Back when I purchased my policy there wasn’t a PolicyGenius to use.
+So requested quotes with Zander insurance (the Dave Ramsey endorsed insurance broker), Allstate (my home’s insurer), and ING (now Voya), who just recently started offering insurance through newly acquired ReliaStar.
 I also checked out my employer options.
 The quoting process took only a day.

 Step 3: Pick a Highly Rated Life Insurance Company

 After you get your quote information, don’t rely on price alone to make the decision.
 I feel safe saying that you wouldn’t want to go with an insurer with a rating less than A. You might also consider doing some general searching online for any issues/complaints with the particular insurer.